 The actual result and workaround

 The objectives insights on test level do not take into account that the participants did not actually take all exercises in the test.
-We don't know if an objective was present in some of the questions or in all of them.
+We do not know if an objective was present in some of the questions or in all of them.
 Even if the participants answered all questions, that are attached to the same objective, correctly, the objective insights will still not reach 100%.
 This does not apply to the objectives insights in the result of one individual participant.
 On this student level, the insights do calculate and display correctly.

 At the moment, no workaround is available for this issue.
 For this reason, a warning will be added to the objectives insights when the test makes use of flow.